tru0067/GTFO-VanillaReloaded/README.md

 ### Machinegun (Arbalist)

-*Despite being weapons that should be highly effective when bullet hosing, the Machineguns still struggle to compete with other waveclear weapons.
-We've increased their damage to bump them into the next breakpoint bracket and adjusted their ammo to compensate.*
+*Despite being the more controlled version of the Machinegun, Arbalist still struggles to be efficient against most enemies, and greatly loses out on effectiveness in chaotic scenarios.
+We've increased its damage to give it a new 1+1 breakpoint against Strikers which should enable it to find play as a hyper efficient option when used in a controlled way, while also slightly increasing its effectiveness in other situations as well.*

--   Damage: 5.35 -> 6.3
+-   Damage: 5.35 -> 6.51
--   Bullet cost: 1.595 -> 1.96
-    -   Rounds/refill: 56.43 -> 45.92
-    -   Starting ammo: 94.04 -> 76.53
-    -   Maximum ammo (excluding clip): 144 -> 117

 ### Machinegun (Veruta)

-*Despite being weapons that should be highly effective when bullet hosing, the Machineguns still struggle to compete with other waveclear weapons.
-We've increased their damage to bump them into the next breakpoint bracket and adjusted their ammo to compensate.*
+*Despite being a weapon that should be highly effective when bullet hosing, Veruta still struggles to compete with other waveclear weapons.
+We've increased its damage to bump it into the next breakpoint brackets.*

--   Damage: 3.51 -> 4.05
+-   Damage: 3.51 -> 4.31
--   Bullet cost: 1.15 -> 1.26
-    -   Rounds/refill: 78.26 -> 71.43
-    -   Starting ammo: 130.43 -> 119.05
-    -   Maximum ammo (excluding clip): 200 -> 182

 ### Burst Cannon